AlDanial/cloc/README.md

                              to obtain file names (and therefore may require authentication to the remote repository), but
                              the files themselves must be local.
+                             Setting &lt;VCS&gt; to 'auto' selects between 'git' and 'svn' (or neither) depending on the presence of a .git or .svn subdirectory below the directory where cloc is invoked.
    --unicode                 Check binary files to see if they contain Unicode
                              expanded ASCII text.
 This causes performance to drop noticeably.